Alverthorpe: History

 In the early 20th century, rhubarb was grown in the surrounding area, the region known as the Rhubarb Triangle.
 Forcing sheds were surrounded by fields of rhubarb plants.

 Governance

 Alverthorpe and Thornes was anciently a township which included Westgate Common, Flanshaw, Kirkhamgate and Silcoates in the ecclesiastical parish of Wakefield in the wapentake of Agbrigg and Morley in the West Riding of Yorkshire.
 The town hall was in Green Lane, and it had a workhouse off Light Lane, as well as its own sewage farm and slaughterhouse.

-After the passing of the Poor Law Amendment Act of 1834, Alverthorpe became one of the 17 constituent parishes of the Wakefield Poor Law Union formed in 1837.
+After the passing of the Poor Law Amendment Act 1834, Alverthorpe became one of the 17 constituent parishes of the Wakefield Poor Law Union formed in 1837.

 Geography

 Alverthorpe is 1.5 mi north west of Wakefield in the valley of the Alverthorpe Beck which supplied water for the mills.
 The underlying rocks are the coal measures of the South Yorkshire Coalfield.

 Much of the meadowland between Alverthorpe and the neighbouring village of Wrenthorpe is a designated Local Nature Reserve, comprising 52 acres (25 ha).